Maximal Subgroups of Compact Lie Groups: Maximal subgroups of the classical groups

-In order to compute the normalizer $H$ of the connected subgroup $H_0$ so defined, we first note that (for $p$ even, $p \geqslant 4$) the Dynkin diagram of $\mathfrak{so}(p)$ admits only one non-trivial automorphism which can be implemented by a reflection $\sigma_p$ in $\mathbb{R}^p$. \footnote{The argument can also be applied in the case of~ $\mathfrak{so}(4)$, even though its Dynkin diagram is not connected.
-In the case of $\mathfrak{so}(8)$, there are other non-trivial automorphisms of the Dynkin diagram, but these cannot be implemented by linear maps on $\mathbb{R}^8$.} Computing determinants, we see that the automorphisms of the Dynkin diagram $\Gamma$ of $\, \mathfrak{so}(p) \times \mathfrak{so}(q) \,$ induced by automorphisms of the Dynkin diagrams of the factors can always be extended to automorphisms of $\mathfrak{so}(n)$ and that these will be outer automorphisms (implemented by a matrix in $O(n)$ that does not belong to $SO(n)$) if $p$ or $q$ is odd but will be inner automorphisms (implemented by a matrix in $SO(n)$) if $p$ and $q$ are even.
-Thus it becomes clear that for $p \neq q$,

-while for $p = q$, $\mathrm{Aut}(\Gamma) \cap \mathrm{Inn} (\mathfrak{g}) \,$ will contain an additional factor, corres ponding to the possibility of switching factors in the tensor product that exists in this case.
+Note also that the center $Z(G)$ of $G$ is contained in~$H_0$; hence $H_i = H_0$. \ while for $p = q$, $\mathrm{Aut}(\Gamma) \cap \mathrm{Inn} (\mathfrak{g}) \,$ will contain an additional factor, corres ponding to the possibility of switching factors in the tensor product that exists in this case.
 Explicitly, a representative of the corresponding connected component of $H$ is given by the transformation